top of page

 Do you work alone or in a group?

-I’m part of a group practice called Get Centered Counseling, Coaching, and Wellness.
+I’m part of a group practice called The Center in Creve Coeur.
 While I work independently with my clients, being part of a collaborative practice allows me to connect with other skilled therapists and wellness providers in the community.

 What is NARM®?

 NARM (the NeuroAffective Relational Model) is a relational, somatic, and trauma-informed approach that helps us understand how early life experiences shape our present-day patterns.
-It’s a gentle, non-pathologizing way to work with anxiety, trauma, and relationship struggles.
+It’s a gentle, non-pathologizing way to work with complex developmental trauma and adverse childhood experiences and their intersection with mental health concerns such as anxiety, depression, and personality disorders.

 bottom of page